Motor Insurance in Spain for Expats

 Car insurance in Spain is regulated by the Dirección General de Seguros y Fondos de Pensiones and enforced through the Dirección General de Tráfico.

-In Spain, meeting legal requirements does not always mean your insurance is fully valid in practice.
+In Spain, meeting legal requirements does not always mean your motor insurance is fully valid in practice.

 A policy may be active but still limited if: